As of 1/11/21. All information contained is provided with input from physicians on the NGF Medical Advisory Board.

 Medical understanding of SARS-CoV-2, known as COVID-19, is evolving.
 To maintain your optimal health, keep apprised of both your local as well as the CDC recommendations for Community Mitigation Strategies.
 Gaucher disease is one of many factors of your unique health.
 Seek advice from your Gaucher specialist as well as your PCP.

-Additional Coronavirus Tips for Gaucher Patients
+Additional Coronavirus Resources for Gaucher Patients

 The NGF requested and received feedback from the Medical Advisory Board regarding the recent press releases concerning the Israel Institute for Biological Research pre-peer reviewed paper on the possible use of analogues of eliglustat (brand name Cerdelga) and venglustat, a 3rd generation substrate inhibitor currently in clinical trials for Gaucher disease types 1 and 3, for either treatment and/or prevention of COVID-19 viral illness.